-- bullying (including cyberbullying);

-- physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm;

-- sexual violence and sexual harassment:
+- bullying (including cyberbullying); - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; - sexual violence and sexual harassment; - upskirting; - sexting (also known as youth produced sexual imagery); and - initiation/hazing type violence and rituals.

-- upskirting;

 6.15 We recognise that children are vulnerable to physical, sexual and emotional abuse by their peers or siblings.
 Abuse perpetrated by children can be just as harmful as that perpetrated by an adult, so it is important that all staff and volunteers to remember the impact on both the victim of the abuse as well as to focus on the support for the child or young person exhibiting the harmful behaviour.
 We understand that abuse can occur in intimate personal relationships between peers; and that consensual and non-consensual sharing of nudes and semi nudes images and or videos1 (also known as sexting or youth produced sexual imagery) is a form of peer on peer abuse.